 The agreed sale price is US\$2 million.
-A non-refundable deposit of \$50,000 was paid in December at the time of signing the term sheet for this transaction.
+A non-refundable deposit of \$50,000 was paid in December at the time of signing the term sheet for the sole purpose of reviewing the transaction.
 A \$150,000 deposit was paid at the time of signing the PSA.
 The balance of the sale price will be paid at closing.